 Turning Zone View On will allow you to observe how the DVR is reacting to motion.
-When in the motion viewing mode, the detection zone of video will be displayed.
-Any detected motion within the zone will be displayed in red.
+When in the motion viewing mode, any detected motion within the zone will be displayed in red.

 You can control excessive event logging and remote notification of motions detected after the motion dwell time by adjusting the motion ignoring dwell intervals.
 Highlight the box beside Motion Ignoring Interval and press the button.
-A list of intervals ranging from 1 to 10 seconds or Never appears.
+A list of intervals ranging from 1 to 5 seconds or Never appears.
 The DVR will not log and notify motion events occurred during the preset interval range.